Solar-network/core/README.md

 ## Introduction

-> This repository contains all plugins that make up the Solar Core.
+> This repository contains all packages that make up the Solar Core.

+## Security

+If you discover a security vulnerability within any of these packages, please send an e-mail to security@solar.org.
+All security vulnerabilities will be promptly addressed.

 ## Credits